Pontypool, Caerleon and Newport Railway: Authorisation

-The Pontypool, Caerleon and Newport Railway was incorporated by Act of Parliament on 5 July 1865.
+The Pontypool, Caerleon and Newport Railway was incorporated by the Pontypool, Caerleon and Newport Railway Act 1865 (28 & 29 Vict. c. ccclxiv) on 5 July 1865.
 Authorised capital was £100,000, of which the Great Western Railway subscribed £50,000.
 However, by this time it was plain that commercial pressure would oblige the GWR to convert the broad gauge track on the South Wales Main Line to narrow (standard) gauge in the foreseeable future.
 Moreover, as the GWR had secured an alliance with the Caerleon line—subscribing half the capital put the GWR in charge—the LNWR was for the time being excluded.
 Consequently, in the meantime the GWR and the PC&NR did not hasten to construct the line.
 The alliance was strengthened in 1871 by an understanding between the two companies, under which the board of the PC&NR Company were entirely GWR nominees.

 The alignment of the PC&NR to the GWR increased the hostility of the Monmouthshire Railway and Canal Company to the project, and this may explain the omission of the proposed connection near Caerleon.